peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Parameters:</b>

  * <i>otherValue</i>: An arbitrary-precision decimal number containing the desired exponent of the result.
-The mantissa (significand) is ignored.
+The significand is ignored.
 The exponent is the number of fractional digits in the result, expressed as a negative number.
 Can also be positive, which eliminates lower-order places from the number.
 For example, -3 means round to the thousandth (10^-3, 0.0001), and 3 means round to the thousands-place (10^3, 1000).
 A value of 0 rounds the number to an integer.
 The following examples for this parameter express a desired exponent of 3:  `10e3` ,  `8888e3` ,  `4.56e5` .

  * <i>ctx</i>: An arithmetic context to control precision and rounding of the result.
 If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the default rounding mode is HalfEven.